evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 When checking manually, you’ll query one block at a time.
 You can also run a batch script or similar setup to generate a full list of awarded Natcats — making it easy for anyone to share results with the community or integrate data into marketplaces and web tools.

-Both the on-chain index and sample scripts are available at [peertopeerelectroniccatssystem.com](http://peertopeerelectroniccatssystem.com).

 ---

 **Q: Are there any team dependencies required to issue new Natcats supply?**

 **A:** No. As of the **Perpetual Distribution update**, Natcats distribution operates fully through a **P2P network** with all logic deployed **on-chain**.

-Any holder can inscribe newly awarded Natcats using platforms that support **parent/child** and **delegation**, or directly through a **Bitcoin node with Ord**.

 ---